ShailenNaidoo/gatsby-webapp-starterpack/README.md

 ### 1. Self-driven Onboarding

-After reading the `README.md` file, contributors should be able to jump straight into projects without guidance/instruction from the existing project team.
+After reading the `README.md` file and running `npm run docs` in the project, contributors should be able to jump straight into projects without guidance/instruction from the existing project team.

 It is essential that the technologies and conventions used in this starter be popular/well-used and extensively documented online.